wireapp/brand/text/sample-usage/index.md

 When referring to icons that appear in the user interface, use the name of the action or command that they perform, not the symbol that appears on the button: **Settings** or **Preferences**, not **Gear** or **Cog**.

 > “To end the call, tap the Close × icon in the upper left corner of the conversation.”

+### In/on Wire

+Use “in Wire” to mean “in the app”, but “on” is more appropriate when you mean the platform as a whole: “let’s connect on Wire” and “look at the conversation in Wire”.

+Easiest to remember as _**in** the app, **on** the platform_.

 ### Preferred spelling variants
 The default language for Wire copy is U.S. English — so no “u” in “color”, etc.